Lenin: The Day After the Revolution: Remembering, Repeating and Working Through

 The Slovenian Marxist philosopher presents the introduction to the collection of Lenin's writings, which he begins by analogising the dialectical conflicts of Marxism with the Freudian conception of "working through" repressions to therapeutically benefit individuals psychologically.
 To Žižek, the failures of leftism in the 20th century, constituted by the failure of the USSR, constitutes a collective trauma to the political left that must be overcome through the titular "Remembering, Repeating, and Working Through".

 Reception

+Writing in the National Review, Brian C. Anderson accused Zizek of hypocrisy for benefiting from the same Western liberal culture that Anderson saw Lenin as antithesizing.